 Incident response refers to the process of responding to cybersecurity breaches in a timely manner.
-The process usually involves helping an organization detect security breaches, limit the scope of damages & blast radius, eradicate the root cause, and post-incident recovery.
+The process usually involves helping an organization detect security breaches, limit the scope of damages and blast radius, eradicate the root cause, and perform post-incident recovery.

 Cybersecurity tools like CAASM can help to spot, flag, investigate, remediate, and recover from such incidents that require an immediate response.

-If cybersecurity incidents are not contained & resolved effectively, they could cost your organization millions of dollars and a tarnished reputation.
+If cybersecurity incidents are not contained and resolved effectively, they could cost your organization millions of dollars and a tarnished reputation.

-That’s why it’s crucial for every organization to create a cybersecurity incident response plan to curb financial & reputational damages in the event of security breaches.
+That’s why it’s crucial for every organization to create a cybersecurity incident response plan to curb financial and reputational damages in the event of security breaches.

 There are plenty of incident response KPIs an organization can track and monitor to identify and diagnose security incidents and resolve them in a timely manner.

 But first, an organization must figure out which incident response metrics it needs to prioritize to measure the success of its cybersecurity incident response plan.